respoke/apollo/README.md

     }

-### Custom server plugins
+##### Custom server plugins

 You can extend the base Apollo application.

 An example plugin can be seen at `./example-plugin.js`.

-Apollo automatically loads all plugins in the `./plugins/` folder.
+Apollo automatically loads (via `require`) all plugins that are placed in the `./plugins/` folder.

 ### Desktop app

+Apollo has a companion desktop application which uses node-webkit.

+You must configure to point to your Apollo server, then build it.
+Thus, it will not work without first setting up an Apollo server.

 ##### Requirements